marijnh/Eloquent-JavaScript/06_object.md

 Remember that methods that exist on plain objects come from `Object.prototype`.

-And that you can call a function with a specific `this` binding by using its `call` method.
+Also remember that you can call a function with a specific `this` binding by using its `call` method.

 hint}}